Our History

 Anniversary Milestones

 In 2016, we celebrated our 40th anniversary with a multi-generational service and a gala dinner and dance.
 Read founding member Patty Baggese's reflections on our first 40 years.
 Special guest speaker was Ellen Fuchs, the founder of Congregation Emeth.
 Listen to Ellen's remarks.
+See our interview with Ellen below.

 Upcoming Events